tophat/with-immutable-props-to-js/README.md

 npm install with-immutable-props-to-js
 ```

-This library also lists `react`, `react-dom`, and `immutable` as peer dependencies, so make sure they are installed in your project as well.
+This library also lists `react`, `react-dom`, `hoist-non-react-statics` and `immutable` as peer dependencies, so make sure they are installed in your project as well.

 ## Usage